Tuesday, October 1, 2024

 And the Winner Is...

-On January 22, the ALA (American Library Association) announced all its book awards.
-Of course, you know I've been anxiously awaiting to find out the winner of the John Newbery Medal.
+On January 22, the ALA (American Library Association) announced all its book awards, and you know I've been anxiously awaiting to find out the winner of the John Newbery Medal.

 Drum roll, please...